The Gentleman of Heligoland: Exhumation

-In December 2021 the body was exhumed and DNA extracted to compare against databases of known samples.
+In December 2021, the body was exhumed and DNA extracted to compare against databases of known samples.
 Researchers at Staffordshire University and Plymouth Marjon University are working with the German Police Academy of Lower Saxony and Locate International to identify him.

-2022 appeal
+Public appeals

-In February 2022 police released a photofit and new information on the deceased as part of an appeal to the media to identify him.
+In February 2022, police released a photofit and new information on the deceased as part of an appeal to the media to identify him.
 It was revealed that his tie was made by Marks & Spencer for English and French language markets, which included Canada at the time.

 It was also revealed that his body had two cast iron shoe lasts attached to it.
 Each weighed 3 kg, were based on female feet and bore the initials AJK, the trademark of AJ Jackson in Bristol.

 Police also wished to dispel the notion that the man was wealthy, as the tie had been manufactured in large numbers and the shoes had been repaired and may have been secondhand.

-As of 28 April 2022 the police had received over 50 pieces of information since the appeal.
+As of 28 April 2022, the police had received over 50 pieces of information since the appeal.

+On 14 March 2023, the case was featured on the Dutch TV-programme Opsporing Verzocht.
+The appeal featured the new photofit and an interview with Karsten Bettels, director of Crime Fighting at the Police Academy of Lower Saxony, about the circumstances in which the decedent was found.
+Bettels said the name 'The Gentleman' seemed fitting at first sight, because the decedent was smartly dressed.
+However, because of the elite connotation of the word 'gentleman', the name does not really fit.